d-bl/GroundForge-help/README.md

 History
 -------

-This repository has the help files previously part of the [GroundForge](https://github.com/d-bl/GroundForge) repository.
+This content of this repository was previously part of the [GroundForge](https://github.com/d-bl/GroundForge) repository.
 Separating help pages from the code allows more appropriate licenses.